DanielOgorchock/OmniThing/README.md

 * If you need to use GPIOs, use the ones found in embedded_common if possible.
 This will work on both arduino and raspberry pi.
   * The DhtReader class is a good example for abstracted GPIO usage.

+Also, try not to use String classes unless your code is only ever intended to work on a particular platform.
+If you want it to run on everything, use good old c strings.

 ### Update Config
 Add your new Device/CompositePeriph/Input/Output/etc to the appropriate json file in the config directory.

 ### Follow Device Naming Scheme
 If your are adding a device (Note: Device, not input/output/compositePeriph) that pretty directly corresponds to a capability in the SmartThings [documentation](https://docs.smartthings.com/en/latest/capabilities-reference.html), please name it after its name there (just like the rest of the current devices).

+### Avoid Dynamic Memory Allocation
+Since OmniThing runs on embedded systems, limit dynamic memory allocation to initialization only if possible (for example: when parsing json configuration).
+This makes OmniThing stable and less prone to memory leaks and heap fragmentation.

+### Adding Support for a New Platform
+The following is a general checklist for adding a new platform to OmniThing.

+OmniThing uses very little platform-dependent code, so there are only a handful of things that need to be implemented for a new platform.

+#### Linux-based
+This should be pretty easy.
+All that really needs to be implemented is the GPIO related stuff (digital input, digital output, analog input, pwm output, servo, etc.), which is nicely abstracted for the most part.
+Take a look in the raspberry_pi code to see how to add support for GPIO.

+### Other
+* Network Receiver
+* Network Sender
+* GPIO Stuff
+* Good luck